 In addition, the potential market opportunity of Keyzilen[®], Sonsuvi[®], AM-125 and AM-201 are difficult to precisely estimate.
 Our estimates of the potential market opportunity are predicated on several key assumptions such as industry knowledge and publications, third-party research reports and other surveys.
-While we believe that our internal assumptions are reasonable, these assumptions involve the exercise of significant judgment on the part of our management, are inherently uncertain and the reasonableness of these assumptions proves to be inaccurate, then the actual market for Keyzilen[®], Sonsuvi[®], AM-125 and AM-201 could be smaller than our estimates of the potential market opportunity.
+While we believe that our internal assumptions are reasonable, these assumptions involve the exercise of significant judgment on the part of our management, are inherently uncertain and the reasonableness of these assumptions could not have been assessed by an independent source in every detail.
+If any of the assumptions proves to be inaccurate, then the actual market for Keyzilen[®], Sonsuvi[®], AM-125 and AM-201 could be smaller than our estimates of the potential market opportunity.
 If the actual market for Keyzilen[®], Sonsuvi[®], AM-125 and AM-201 is smaller than we expect, or if the products fail to achieve an adequate level of acceptance by physicians, health care payors and patients, our product revenue may be limited and it may be more difficult for us to achieve or maintain profitability.